Nekembe-Boris/aws-bootcamp-cruddur-2023/journal/week0.md

 ###  3. Create an Admin User

 i.
 Log into your AWS account as **Root User**
 ii.
-Search and select **IAM (Identiity and Access Management) service**
+Go to [IAM user console](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/users) and click ``create user``
 iii.
-On the dashboard on the left side of the screen,  click **Users** and select **Create User**
-iv.
-Enter the new user name and specify if you want such a user to have Console access by selecting **Provide user access to the AWS Management Console** and then **I want to create an IAM user**, create a password for the user and ensure that they change the password after 1st login session
+Ensure that you ``Enable Console access`` for this user iv.
+Add user to ``Admin group`` if it exists or create a new group and attach ``AdministratorAccess`` policy to the new group
 v.
-Set the User permissions by either adding the user to an existing group or creating a new group (best practice).
-Ensure that you attach the **AdministratorAccess** policy to the group you are creating
+Review the new user's details and then click **Create User**.
 vi.
-Review the new user's details and then click **Create User**.
-vii.
 Easily retrieve password and user details by downloading the .csv file

 ### 4. Use Cloudshell